shimondoodkin/nodejs-mongodb-app/README.md

     app

-it is passed in all function
+it is generally avalible in every file

 an include file contains one function
     function main(app) // app is like dependeny injection